War in Ukraine

-To apply for a JHF grant the grant applicant must:
+To apply for a JHF grant, your organization must meet the following criteria:

-- NOT be established or registered in the Netherlands;
+- Your organization must not be established or registered in the Netherlands.

-- NOT be connected to the Dutch-Jewish community in Israel;
+- Your organization must not be connected to the Dutch-Jewish community in Israel.

 What we do not fund:

-- The geographic focus of the project should be Central and Eastern Europe.
+- The project's geographic focus should be in Central and Eastern Europe.

-- Applications need to be submitted via our Portal before July 1st.
-This deadline will be strictly adhered to.
+- Applications must be submitted through our Portal before July 1st.
+This deadline will be strictly followed.

-- The project for which a grant is requested should start on or after January 1st of the following year.
+- The project start date should be on or after January 1st of the following year.

-- The duration of the grant period has a maximum of one year.
+- The grant period cannot exceed one year.

-- Receiving a grant from the JHF requires that at least 50% of the total project budget must be covered by co-funding and/or the organization's own contribution.
-Applications requesting JHF funding for more than 50% of the project costs, will be rejected.
-Small organizations with less than 10,000 Euro annual expenses are exempted from this 50% rule.
-However, in such a case, at least 20% of the project budget must be covered by co-funding and/or the organization's own contribution.
-A small organization submitting an application requesting JHF funding for more than 80% of the project costs will be rejected.
+- At least 50% of the total project budget must be covered by co-funding, the organization's contribution, or both.
+Small organizations with less than 10,000 euros in annual expenses are exempt from this rule, but then at least 20% of the project budget must be covered by co-funding or the organization's own contribution, or both.

-- Cost estimates of the project should be credible and realistic.
+- The cost estimates of the project should be credible and realistic.

-- The beneficiary of the bank account must be the organization itself.
+- The organization itself must be the beneficiary of the bank account.

-- Umbrella organizations can only apply for a grant if the proposed project is implemented by the umbrella organization itself.
+- Umbrella organizations can apply for a grant only if they implement the proposed project.

-- Local organizations in Central and Eastern Europe have our strong preference.
+- Local organizations in Central and Eastern Europe are strongly preferred.

-- Private institutions or organizations will receive preference over public or semi-public institutions or organizations.
+- Private institutions or organizations have priority over public or semi-public institutions or organizations.

 - Projects focused on leadership training.